 Yes.
 Compared to what it was like back in the days.

 I think it’s brilliant.
 I think music changes and it should, it should always change.
 It should always move – if it’s ever stuck in time, then it’s just a distant memory of itself.
 You know, it needs to move.
 It needs to be alive.
 And I think there’s so much good music out at the moment.
 There are so many amazing bands.
 And I think it’s healthy.
-Yeah, I think you can’t live the past of rock.
+Yeah, I think you cannot live the past of rock music.
 You know, once rock’n’roll was created, it has changed its forms and it’s all brilliant.
 You know, whatever you’re talking about from Elvis to when The Beatles rocked out to The Rolling Stones rocking out, to Oasis rocking out, you know?
 It all moves and so we should, too.

 What kind of music do you listen to, these days?